microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 - Average length of time the notifications display on screen until dismissal, correlated to criticality
 - How often color and/or icon customization Occurs
 - How often multiple app notifications appear at once and the typical distribution

+## Cut Features from InfoBar v1
+- Built-in support for floating notifications
+  - Options to show the InfoBar as a PopUp with simple positioning properties
+- Positioning and re-positioning for multiple notifications
+  - i.e. providing a built-in way to support a group of notifications in the bottom right corner
+- Truncation option with a chevron to allow the user to expand and collapse an InfoBar with multiple lines of content.